The Singles Network Ministries

 —Jennifer T., Lincoln, NE, Never-Married/Engaged, over 40

-—Bob L., Jacksonville, Fl, Widower, over 60
+—Bob L., Jacksonville, FL, Widower, over 60

 —Jacob M., Oklahoma City, OK, Never-married, Young Adult

-• Go to God and be honest with him about your struggles.
+• Go to God and be honest with Him about your struggles.

-• This single season is just that, a season.
+• This single season is just that—a season.
 Make the most of it.

 —Gloria G., Baltimore, MD, Single Parent, over 40

 Don't try to do life alone.
 Find or create a faith-based support community, even if it's just 2-3 other singles or single parents like you who want to thrive and grow.
 Surround yourself with people who will lovingly challenge you to grow personally and in your faith.
-If you're struggling because you're not married, be willing to self-evaluate, receive correction and do the hard things necessary to become the kind of person who could attract a worthy mate or be content without one.
+If you're struggling because you're not married, be willing to self-evaluate, receive correction, and do the hard things necessary to become the kind of person who could attract a worthy mate or be content without one.

 —Dawn V., Cody Wy, Former Single Parent (Married)

 You must pray to God about who to open to.
 Don't suffer in silence.
 We all need each other.
-I'm a very guarded person, but I have trusted friends in my inner circle who I can relate about life issues.
+I'm a very guarded person, but I have trusted friends in my inner circle who I can relate to about life issues.

 —Ernest J., Greenville, SC, Never-Married, over 40